non-det-alle/loragw/README.md

 - the EMB-LR1301-mPCIe chip should be PCB_E336 as the datasheet includes a FPGA.
 - a gateway Id can be automaticaly generated and written in local.conf via `~/packet_forwarder/lora_pkt_fwd/update_gwid.sh`

+Copy `start.sh` into `home/pi` or your custom home directory.
 The packet_forwarder can now be run with `sudo ./start.sh`.
 Sometimes the concentrator fails to start, so the execution is looped until it does.

 # Automatic start

 The file `lora_pkt_fwd.service` is provided to automatically run the executable at startup.
+It may need to be edited accordingly if you used a custo home directory installation.
 Copy it in the `/etc/systemd/system/` directory and run
 ```
 sudo systemctl enable lora_pkt_fwd.service && \